HRT: which type is right for you?

 Try it if…

-You think you would prefer this method to tablets or gels or you have a history of a clot, diabetes, heart or liver problems as this form of estrogen has fewer risks compared with taking tablets.
+You think you would prefer this method to tablets or gels or you have a history of a clot, diabetes, heart or liver problems as this form of oestrogen has fewer risks compared with taking tablets.
 Patches are easy to use: you peel the backing off the patch and stick it to a hairless area of skin such as your upper arm, hip or upper leg.
 It delivers a constant absorption of hormones and does not affect the liver or increase your risk of a clot.

-Estrogen gel
+Oestrogen gel

 This is a popular form of HRT which you apply to your skin once a day using a pump-action bottle.
 Like the patches, the HRT is absorbed into the skin.